mi3nts/DUEDARE/README.md

 # DUEDARE
 **DUEDARE**: Dense Urban Environment Dosimetry for Actionable Information and Recording Exposure

-Code to accompany work on inferring particulate matter concentrations from biometric variables
+Code to accompany (unpublished) paper: Decoding Physical and Cognitive Impacts of Particulate Matter Concentrations at Ultra-fine Scales.
+This work uses an ultra-fine, holistic environmental and biometric sensing paradigm to generate empirical particulate matter models estimated by biometric variables.

+Scripts are written using MATLAB R2021b.

 ## Citation